Section 9 of the Constitution Act, 1867: Text of section 9

-Section 9 is found in Part III of the Constitution Act, 1867, dealing with executive power of the federal government.
-It has not been amended since the Act was enacted in 1867.
+Section 9 is found in Part III of the Constitution Act, 1867, dealing with the executive power of the federal government.

+Legislative history

+The Quebec Resolutions provided that the executive authority would be vested in the "Sovereign of the United Kingdom of Great Britain and Ireland".
+This statement was repeated in the London Resolutions.

+The provision was included in the rough draft of the bill, using the language of the resolutions.
+It was modified slightly in subsequent drafts, taking final form in the last draft of the bill prior to introduction in the British Parliament.

+Section 9 has not been amended since the Act was enacted in 1867.

 Purpose and interpretation

 Confederation Debates

-John A. Macdonald, co-premier of Canada West (now Ontario) and one of the delegates to the Quebec Conference, explained this provision during the Confederation Debates in the Parliament of the Province of Canada.
+John A. Macdonald, co-premier for Canada West (now Ontario) and one of the delegates to the Quebec Conference, explained this provision during the Confederation Debates in the Parliament of the Province of Canada.
 Commenting on the desirability of maintaining the British connection, he stated:

 Other supporters of Confederation also spoke in favour of the monarchical principle, such as Sir Étienne Taché, the co-premier for Canada East (now Quebec): "If we desired to remain British and monarchical, and if we desired to pass to our children these advantages, this measure [Confederation] was a necessity."
 George-Étienne Cartier, one of the leading Bleus in support of Confederation, said: "In this country of British North America we should have a distinct form of government, the characteristic of which would be to possess the monarchical element."

 Support for the monarchical principle was not, however, unanimous in the Confederation Debates.
 Jean-Baptiste-Éric Dorion, a Rouge member of the Opposition, spoke against it, advocating that the new constitution should be republican in nature, similar to the American constitution: